savetheinternetinfo/website/README.md

 ## :pushpin: About

-On 20 June, the European Parliament will vote on the Copyright Directive. <br>
+On 20 June, the European Parliament voted on the Copyright Directive. <br>
 Members of the parliament are the only ones that can stand in the way of bad copyright legislation.

 **Note:** This is a NodeJS revamp of the [old website](https://github.com/Insax/savetheinternet)